-Grand jury indicts man accused of killing 22 people at Texas Walmart: reports
+Grand jury indicts man accused of killing 22 people at Texas Walmart

 The shootings reverberated across the political arena on Sunday as Democratic presidential candidates called for stricter gun laws and accused President Donald Trump of stoking racial tensions.

+The indictment against Crusius will not be available to the public until it has been filed by the District Clerk’s Office.
+By law, the clerk’s office has 10 days to file the indictment, a spokeswoman for Esparza said.

-Reporting by Brendan O'Brien in Chicago; Editing by Bernadette Baum
+Reporting by Brendan O'Brien in Chicago; Editing by Bernadette Baum and Lisa Shumaker